-The General Annual Grant (GAG) must be used for the normal running of the academy trust including salaries and related costs, overheads, repairs and maintenance, and insurance.
+The General Annual Grant (GAG) must be used for the normal running of the academy including salaries and related costs, overheads, repairs and maintenance, and insurance.

-Pupil Premium is additional funding to be spent as the academy trust sees fit to support deprived students.
+Pupil Premium is additional funding to be spent as the school sees fit to support deprived students.